 The CreatorLab scheme will run from November 2020 to March 2021 entirely remotely via Microsoft Teams.

 - You will work collaboratively on projects that embrace the broad spectrum of learning activities and environments, typically learning and teaching focused and one that is multidisciplinary.

-- Providing design support for innovative pedagogic approaches and environments through the affordances of digital technology.
+- You will providing design support for innovative pedagogic approaches and environments through the affordances of digital technology.

-- Encouraging active student engagement and ownership in the process of improving University learning and teaching experiences and processes.
+- You will be actively engaged in the project, within a small team of other CreatorLab Fellows, taking responsibility and ownership in the process of improving University learning and teaching experiences and processes.

-- A space that supports and encourages exploration, collaboration and partnership in developing high impact education resources.
+- The projects encourages exploration, collaboration and partnership in developing high impact education resources.

 The CreatorLab Fellow role is an exciting opportunity available for Teesside University students to gain digital product development and project management experience on a real-life learning design project.
-The role itself is a 3-6 month funded student-placement that sees students working in collaboration with academic staff to co-design high quality digital learning materials that contribute to the delivery of an outstanding student and learning experience.
+The role itself is short funded student-placement that sees students working in collaboration with academic staff to co-design high quality digital learning materials that contribute to the delivery of an outstanding student and learning experience.